feature-image

 Imago

-It’s not a bold thing to say, the Texas Longhorns’ most anticipated 2026 season relies on Arch Manning’s injury.
+It won’t be wrong to assume that the Texas Longhorns’ highly anticipated 2026 season relies on Arch Manning’s health and recovery.
 Since Manning was barely making any appearances for spring practices, Longhorns fans are obviously expecting the worst: “Steve Sarkisian might have been hiding Arch Manning’s injury,” or maybe “Arch has not recovered well, and might never will.”
 Before any more speculation moves forward, the Texas head honcho, Steve Sarkisian, hopped onto iHeartRadio and basically told everyone to stop playing amateur doctor based on a few grainy social media clips.

 Watch What’s Trending Now!